raunak-collab/Passop/README.md

-npm run dev
-# or
-yarn dev
-# or
-pnpm dev
-# or
-bun dev
 Password Manager Website
 Overview
 The Password Manager Website is a secure, user-friendly platform that allows users to store and manage their passwords in a centralized location.
 With this web application, users no longer need to remember multiple passwords for various accounts.
 Instead, they can access all their credentials from a single, encrypted vault with just one master password.